ironfeet/plex-mcp/README.md

 3. Configure environment variables for your Plex server:
    - `PLEX_TOKEN`: Your Plex authentication token
    - `PLEX_SERVER_URL`: Your Plex server URL (e.g., http://192.168.1.100:32400)
+   - `PLEX_VERIFY_SSL`: (Optional) Set to "False" to disable SSL certificate verification if you encounter certificate errors (defaults to "True")

 ### Finding Your Plex Token